 What is the TDI Cavern Diver course?

-The TDI Cavern Diver course offers a glance into the amazing world of underwater caverns.
-This course, as the overhead environment diver course, is designed to provide you with the training and knowledge necessary to allow you to dive safely within your limits of training and experience.
+The TDI Cavern Diver course offers a close look into the fantastic world of underwater caverns.
+This course is meant to provide divers with the training and knowledge necessary to allow them to dive safely within their limits of training and experience.

 Why is Divers UnderGround the best Dive Center to take your TDI Cavern Diver course in Mexico?

-Caverns and their mysteries exist all over, but here in the Riviera Maya, we are at the heart of the world’s longest and most beautiful underwater cave systems and hence, home to Divers UnderGround©.
-Cenote Jardin del Eden, also known as Cenote Ponderosa is our in-house Cenote, it is one of the most popular training Cenotes in the area!
-These magical and intriguing overhead environments are beyond beautiful.
+Mystical Caverns exist everywhere in the world, here in the Riviera Maya, we are at the heart of the world’s most extensive and beautiful underwater cave systems on the planet.
+Cenote Jardin del Eden, A.K.A.
+Cenote Ponderosa, is our Divers UnderGround© in-house Cenote.
+It is one of the most popular training Cenotes in the area.
+These magical and intriguing overhead environments are beyond beautiful; they are spectacular!

 Two Confined Open Water training dives.

-Four cavern dives conducted at 2 different sites and 4 different caverns.
+Four cavern dives conducted at two different sites and four different caverns.

-Course must be conducted over a minimum of 3 days (2 days when combined with Intro to Cave)
+The course takes a minimum of three days (two days when combined with Intro to Cave)

 What are the advantages of becoming a Cavern Diver?

-Although as a certified Open Water diver you can sign up for a cavern dive tour in the Cenotes, guided by a professional Cave Diver guide it is always best to know what you are getting into.
+Any certified Open Water diver you can sign up for a cavern dive tour in the Cenotes.
+However, being guided by a professional Cave Diver guide is always best to make sure you don’t go beyond your training limits.

-This course is the first of three steps towards becoming a TDI Full Cave Diver and your ticket into the mythical underworld.
-The TDI Cavern Diver course allows you to learn and practice the proper planning, procedures, techniques and hazards of cavern diving so you can safely explore the part of a cavern that is within the limits of the natural light zone and within 60 metres /200 ft linear from the surface.
-It gives you the opportunity to get experience in the overhead environment in a fun, controlled and progressive manner to determine whether cave diving is for you.
+The Cavern Diver course is the first steps to become a TDI Full Cave Diver.
+It is your ticket into the Xibalba or the Mayan Underworld.
+During the TDI Cavern Diver course you to learn the proper planning, procedures, techniques, and hazards of diving in Overhead Environments.
+You can explore the part of a cavern that is within the limits of the natural light zone and 60 linear meters (200 ft.) from the surface.
+It provides divers with the ability to have fun, practice and get experience diving in overhead environments, in a progressive manner to determine whether cave diving is for you.

-The TDI Cavern Diver course is performance based and requires that you complete and can perform all land drills and cavern diving skills requirements efficiently; demonstrate mature, sound judgment concerning dive planning and execution as well as maintain an appropriate level of awareness and respect for the environment.
-Safety and standards are always the priority and your training is taken very seriously.
+As the TDI Cavern Diver course is performance-based, it requires you to complete and perform all land drills and cavern diving skills requirements efficiently.
+Students need to demonstrate mature, sound judgment concerning dive planning and execution as well as maintaining awareness and respect for the cavern environment.
+Safety and is always a priority, and we take training standards very seriously.

-• Minimum age 18, 15 with parental consent
+• Minimum age to start training is 18, or 15 with parental consent

 • Provide proof of a PADI or SDI Open Water Scuba Diver or equivalent